ashleyyang0610/react-table/styleguide/examples/FixedHeader.md

 Set `fixedHeader` props true to make the table header fixed and the table body scrollable once the table height is greater than `height` props value.

+The table header cell width will also be adjust to align with table body cell after scrollbar shows.

 See [table props usage](#table) for the details.

 ```jsx